fostroll/toxine/doc/README_BRAT.md

 **spaces** is a number of spaces to use as word delimiter.

 Note, that we create empty `.ann` files.
-Use the function to get initial data for annotation.
+Use this function to get initial data for annotation.

 ---